accessibilitywars/zaw2/content/builds/power-daredevil.md

 As fully chanelling {{ skill(id="13011") }} without cancelling it refunds the **Initiatve** used, you can use it endlessly.

-Finally, Throw Magnetic Bomb is a possible stolen skill from some raid bosses.
+Finally, {{ skill(id="17811") }} is a possible stolen skill from some raid bosses.
 It is both a large damage and CC skill, and should be used between steps 2 & 3 of your loop.

 Examples of bosses that this is particularly effective on include